imarc/handbook/strategy.markdown

 :	Diagram showing the relationship of a web site's information and organization of content.

 Time Req
-: 8–10 hours (up to 4 rounds)
+: 8–30 hours (varies by scope of project)

-+ Convey content hierarchy and labeling
++ Conveys content hierarchy and labeling
-+ Denote CMS-controlled content and template usage
++ Denotes CMS-controlled content and template usage
-+ Create a navigational backbone for a website
++ Creates a navigational backbone for a website

 #### Example Sitemap:
 ![Sample Site map](img/strategy/sitemap.png)